AmbireTech/adex-protocol/README.md

 Layer 2 refers to blockchain scaling solutions which allow financial transactions or other state transitions to happen very fast, off the blockchain, while still being enforcable or eventually being committed to the underlying blockchain.

-Ideally, layer 2 solutions allow throughput levels seen in centralized system, while still being as trustless and censorship resistant as blockchains.
+Ideally, layer 2 solutions allow throughput levels seen in centralized system, while still being as trust-less and censorship resistant as blockchains.

 In AdEx, we use two scaling primitives that we defined: **OCEAN** and **OUTPACE**.